krleitch/WhatsTheHype/README.md

 - I would like to expand this into the ability to discover new tickers that are trending upwards in mentions
 - Comparing with market past market data it could be an interesting take on what makes market buzz
 - Can also compare different subreddits and see which ones catch on faster

+- Rights now comments vastly overpower posts, making the 'all' operation too similar to comments
+- A possible soluution is weighing scores more, limited mentions to a link_id...
+- Likewise, Average Score means less for comments, when there is a lot... need a better measure